 The photo shows a freezer containing the ice creams was labelled “Russia’s national gift”－a phrase which refers to Russian President Vladimir Putin, who brought a few boxes of that as gift for his Chinese counterpart Xi Jinping when they met on the side lines of the G20 Hangzhou Summit in east China’s Zhejiang Province.
 Some Chinese media are referring to this as ‘ice cream diplomacy”.

 The ice cream is priced between RMB 6 to 30, and each store sells an average of 300 ice creams a day.
 According to Roman Lola, the CEO of IceBerry, the company plans to export 500 mt of ice cream to China in 2017.
 It will not be an easy trip for the ice cream to travel from Russia to China, as the chilly dessert needs to be moved within a temperature-controlled supply chain.
 “Compared to high-end ice cream brands in Europe and the US, the Russian ice cream has an obviously benefit on price,” said Wang Xianzhe, a company manager focusing on Russian food imports in China.
 “The good quality and affordable price, let alone President Putin’s advertising effect, all support the Russian ice cream catching on in China.”
 IceBerry’s ice cream is reportedly made from high quality milk from the Ural and contains no preservatives or other artificial additives.
-Some 209 mt of ice cream, worth USD 775,000, were imported from Russia to China during the first half of 2017, a record high at the port, according to statistics from Manzhouli Entry-Exit Inspection and Quarantine Bureau.
+The Russian export of ice cream to China in 2017 was worth USD 2.7 mln; up 13%.